 Receiving Dash on any address you own is free for you, the transaction fee is always paid for by the sender.
 You might need to wait a bit until a transaction is confirmed (up to 2-3 minutes).
 If InstantSend was used by the sender the Dash amount will be confirmed by the network in a second and should show up in a couple of seconds on MyDashWallet as well.
 The website will update amounts every 10 seconds, if you have a huge amount of addresses it might take a bit longer, but the Dash is yours and usable right way.

-Unconfirmed amounts are not yet supported (they are not returned by https://MyDashWallet.org:3001/insight atm).
+Unconfirmed amounts will be supported soon.
 When this feature is important for users, it will be voted in and be implemented, then unconfirmed amouts are shown in brackets on each address and the total amount on the top behind the confirmed value (unconfirmed amounts can be used then, but outgoing transactions only become confirmed once all inputs are confirmed as well).
 For example: 0.013 DASH (+0.002 DASH).
 Once that amount is confirmed only the total amount is displayed, in this case: 0.015 DASH